A Double Layered Water Cherenkov Detector Array for Gamma-Ray Astronomy

 The expected single-pe\ trigger rates in the upper chamber of double-layered WCD units (3.8\,m diameter and 2.5\,m depth) composed of different materials are shown in Fig.~\ref{fig:backgrounds_cdlwcd_material}, broken down into contributions from different background particle species.
-Reflective walls increase the detection probability of low energy particles resulting in an increased background rate.
+Reflective walls increase the detection probability of low energy particles, resulting in an increased background rate.
 Nevertheless, we expect an array of white-walled detectors to provide the lowest energy threshold, once the coincidence level is adjusted to obtain a negligible rate of array-level noise triggers.
 Note that these background trigger rates do not include the single-pe thermal noise rate from the PMT itself, or possible contributions from radioactive decays in the water.

 These EXPACS/PARMA-based rates have been verified with CORSIKA air shower simulations to generate ground-level particle rates.
-The rates at 4900 m are approximately ${\times}$1.5 the rates at an altitude of 4100 m, for the same coordinates of an entirely white upper chamber of a double-layered WCD unit (3.8 m diameter and 2.5 m depth), see Fig.~\ref{fig:backgrounds_cdlwcd_altitude}.
+Looking at different altitudes, the rates at 4900\,m are approximately 1.5 times the rates at an altitude of 4100\,m ($\sim$32\,kHz and $\sim$21\,kHz), at the same latitude and longitude, of an entirely white upper chamber of a double-layered WCD unit (3.8 m diameter and 2.5 m depth).